NREL/floris/docs/v3_to_v4.md

-# Switching from FLORIS v3 to FLORIS v4
+# Switching from FLORIS v3 to v4

 There are several major changes introduced in FLORIS v4.
 The largest underlying change is that, where FLORIS v3 had a "wind directions" and a "wind speeds" dimension to its internal data